 At first glance, Candace Conti doesn’t seem like a very intimidating person.
 The twenty-something woman has delicate and fair features, with red hair, freckles, and hazel eyes.
 She is only of medium build and doesn’t come across as someone who might be able to topple a religious empire.
 Some Jehovah’s Witnesses, however, tremble at her very name.

 This is because Candace Conti filed and won a lawsuit against JWs for sexual abuse she suffered as a child by a ministerial servant, a man who is something like an elder in training.
-Rumor has it that Candace was offered a settlement by the JWs which would have included a confidentiality clause, but she turned it down, went to court, and was awarded $28 million in damages.
-(Other stories state that she was never offered a settlement but pursued her case anyway.)
+She went to court, and was awarded $28 million in damages.
+(The monetary judgement was adjusted by the higher court, although the ruling was not reversed.)

 The Suit, in Brief

-Some Witnesses might already have plans to pair up with another person, but many simply show up and whomever is in charge puts everyone in respective twosomes or foursomes.
+Some Witnesses might already have plans to pair up with another person, but many simply show up; whomever is in charge puts everyone in respective twosomes or foursomes.
 Children typically stay with their parents but, as they get older, it’s not unusual for them to be paired up with someone else.
-This is done so children can get to know others in their congregation and so that parents can sometimes get a break from having to attend to their children when preaching.
+This is done so children can get to know others in their congregation, and so that parents can sometimes get a break from having to attend to their children when preaching.

-Candace thought the Witnesses were at least partly responsible because Kendrick had confessed to having fondled his stepdaughter previously, but because no one outside of the elders knew of that, parents in the congregation were not warned that he was a danger to other children.
+Candace thought the Witnesses were at least partly responsible because Kendrick had confessed to having fondled his stepdaughter previously, but because no one outside of the elders knew of that, parents in the congregation were not warned that he was a danger to other children (see this post).
 Also, despite the fact that the elders knew of his past actions, they allowed Candace to be paired with him during their preaching work.
 Please see the Pedophilia category to better understand how this could happen.